wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/shape-data/includes/1-filter-data.md

 Items property of your gallery.

 ```
-Filter(YourDataSourceEntity, IsActive = "Yes")
+Filter(YourDataSourcetable, IsActive = "Yes")
 ```

-Instead of displaying all of the records from the entity, the gallery would only show the records that had Yes in the column IsActive.
+Instead of displaying all of the records from the table, the gallery would only show the records that had Yes in the column IsActive.
 This gives your users fewer records to sort through and speeds up the app by reducing the amount of data downloaded.